Niebuhr Examines American Christian Roots, Part 1

 Review by Stephen W. Hiemstra

-Sometimes books refuse to stay on the shelf and just scream to be read and re-read.
+Some books refuse to stay on the shelf and scream to be read and re-read.
 Richard Niebuhr’s The Kingdom of God in America is such a book, which I first read in 1978 as a graduate student.
-Niebuhr, Karl Barth, and Dietrich Bonhoeffer are frequently described as belonging to the neo-orthodox school of theological thought, which attempts to reconcile reformed theology with the enlightenment and emphasizes God as the principal source of theological doctrine.
+Niebuhr, Karl Barth, and Dietrich Bonhoeffer belong to the neo-orthodox school of theological thought, which reconciles reformed theology with the enlightenment and emphasizes God as the principal source of theological doctrine.

 Niebuhr begins The Kingdom of God in America, writing: